tomwardill-payoneer/consul-alerts/README.md

 A highly available daemon for sending notifications and reminders based on Consul health checks.

-Under the covers, consul-alerts leverages Consul's own leadership election and KV store to provide automastic failover and seamless operation in the case of a consul-alerts node failure and ensures that your notifications are still sent.
+Under the covers, consul-alerts leverages Consul's own leadership election and KV store to provide automatic failover and seamless operation in the case of a consul-alerts node failure and ensures that your notifications are still sent.

 consul-alerts provides a high degree of configuration including:

-- Several built-in [Notifiers](#notifiers) for distribution of health check alerts (email, sns, pagerduty, etc.)
+- Several built-in [Notifiers](#notifiers) for distribution of health check alerts, including iLert, email, SNS, PagerDuty, etc.
 - The ability to create Notification Profiles, sets of Notifiers which will respond to the given alert when a configurable threshold is exceeded
 - Multiple degrees of customization for Notifiers and Blacklisting of alerts (service, check id or host)

-## Requirement
+## Requirements

 1. Consul 0.4+.
 Get it [here](http://consul.io).
 2. Configured `GOPATH`.